This is the polyimide film used in our substrates.

 This is why we apply our own unique heat treatment to strengthen the bond of the silver particles, forming a strong base layer.

-A process in which a copper layer is formed over the silver ink.
+A process in which a copper layer is formed on top of the silver ink layer by electroless copper plating.

 At Elephantech, we have established a technology that forms a copper thick-film layer over a silver ink foundation.